 Since that time, he has held a number of different positions with the company in implementation, support, sales and sales management.
 Keith’s extensive experience in the healthcare industry is a substantial asset to Delta and the customers it serves.

 Keith’s memberships in technology and industry panels emphasize his commitment to partnerships between industry and research.
-He is an At Large Member of the Visiting Nurses Association of America (VNAA) Board, a member of the National Association for Home Care & Hospice, Home Care Technology Association of America, National Association of Home Care & Hospice Finance and Annual Meeting committees, Home Care & Hospice Financial Managers Association Member Advisory Board as well as the Home Care & Hospice LINK Advisory Board.
+He is an At Large Member of the Visiting Nurses Association of America (VNAA) Board, a member of the National Association for Home Care & Hospice, Home Care Technology Association of America, National Association of Home Care & Hospice Finance and Annual Meeting committees, as well as the Home Care & Hospice Financial Managers Association Member Advisory Board.

 As Chief Operating Officer, Bryan Binduga is responsible for enhancing the internal organization processes and infrastructure that will allow Delta to continue to grow.
 He has been active in all aspects of the Healthcare IT business for over 19 years and has expertise in the consulting, support and information technology fields.

 The company was originally founded in 1968 as Delta Computer Systems, Inc. and began providing information technology solutions to the home health industry in 1974.
 Delta Computer Systems, Inc. partnered with, and then was acquired by Shared Medical Systems Corp., which was in turn acquired by Siemens AG in July 2000.

 In January 2006, the leadership team that pioneered home care technology 32 years ago acquired Delta from Siemens.
 Bryan was part of this team, which recommitted to setting the global industry standard for the automation of all care provided in the home.